This site requires a more recent version of Adobe Flash Player to function properly.

 AMD believes that it is effectively positioned to drive the next revolution in gaming and now powers all major next generation consoles including Sony’s PlayStation 4, Nintendo’s Wii U and Microsoft’s Xbox One.

-Last year, AMD introduced its future road-map for the fast growing embedded computing market.
+A few quarters back, AMD introduced its future road-map for the fast growing embedded computing market.
 In addition to the new improved x86 processors, the company unveiled its first ARM-technology based processor, extending its ambidextrous strategy to embedded markets.
 It is now the first company to offer its customers both ARM and x86 architecture based solutions for low-power and high-performance embedded compute designs.

 Collaboration With ARM To Help Tap Growth In Servers